- United States: Finance > Municipal bankruptcy

 Within Municipal bankruptcy, Arent Fox LLP is a first tier firm,

-Within Not-for-profit (non profit and tax exempt organizations), Arent Fox LLP is a third tier firm,
+Within Not-for-profit, Arent Fox LLP is a third tier firm,

 United States: Industry focus